bocc/cecil/readme.md

 # cecil - a TCP server for echoing reversed lines

 ## Usage
-Connect to it via TCP, send it \n delimited bytes, and you'll receive them reversed.
+Connect to it via TCP, send it `\n` delimited bytes, and you'll receive them reversed.
+(You won't get your `\n` characters back, though.)
 When you're done, close the connection.

 ## Make Targets
 - build (requires `clang`)